knilios/post-midterm-quiz/README.md

     2. Create the insert_row and update_row methods inside of the Table class
     3. I have counted the number of ‘Fantasy’ movie before invoking any of the above two methods
     4. I have count the number of ‘Fantasy’ movie again
+    5. I have Then, update the  'Year' for the  'Film' :  'A Serious Man' to '2022'